 As is often the case in a small city, Spirit Lake doesn't have a public transportation system that people use for their commute.

-In terms of college education, the citizens of Spirit Lake rank slightly lower than the national average.
-15.29% of adults 25 and older in Spirit Lake have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Spirit Lake are slightly less educated than the national average of 21.84% for the average city or town: 15.29% of adults in Spirit Lake have a bachelor's degree or advanced degree

 The per capita income in Spirit Lake in 2022 was $30,898, which is upper middle income relative to Idaho, and lower middle income relative to the rest of the US.
 This equates to an annual income of $123,592 for a family of four.
 However, Spirit Lake contains both very wealthy and poor people as well.